liborty/rstats/README.md

 *Zero median vectors are generally preferable to the commonly used zero mean vectors.*

 In n dimensions (nd), many authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
-In a highly dimensional space, they are not even any faster to compute.
+In a highly dimensional space, they are even slower to compute than our gm.

-*Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by rotation.*
+*Specifically, all such 1d measures are sensitive to the choice of axis and thus are affected by their rotation.*

 In contrast, analyses based on the true geometric median (gm) are axis (rotation) independent.
 Also, they are more stable, as medians have a 50% breakdown point (the maximum possible).
 They are computed here by methods `gmedian` and its weighted version `wgmedian`, in traits `vecvec` and `vecvecg` respectively.